What Is an ALTA Land Survey?

 Our company’s founder, Michael J. Scalice, got his start in the surveying business as a boy working with his grandfather, Richard C. Drake PLS, during the summers.
 A full-time land surveyor since 2000, Scalice is a licensed professional New York State land conveyor with vast experience in every aspect of land surveying.

-With crews of licensed professionals working in Long Island, New York, North Carolina, Kentucky, Pennsylvania, West Virginia, Florida, and Connecticut, we stay current with the latest regulations for property ownership, subdivision, and construction.
+With crews of licensed professionals working in Long Island, New York, North Carolina, Kentucky, Pennsylvania, West Virginia, and Connecticut, we stay current with the latest regulations for property ownership, subdivision, and construction.
 This family-owned-and-operated land surveying company has completed over 6000 land surveys to date.
 When you choose Scalice as your ALTA survey company, you can rest assured that you’re working with land survey experts.

 Get a Free Quote